Skip to content

 root@bananapim2pro:~#

-Armbian installer provides those scenarios:
+Armbian Installer support those storage scenarios:

 • boot from SD, system on SATA / USB